nguyenhuynhdat/ubuntu-openbox/lessons/m11-four-essential-commands.md

 ---
 layout: default
+title: FOUR ESSENTIAL COMMANDS
+description: learn about APT and apt-get.
 ---

-## Four essential commands

 ## Goal of this lesson:

-Although I am assume you are having enough experience to understand command line, I still introduce fours most important commands using in this course.
+Although you may have enough experience with command-line, to be familiar with these fours commands are very important for this course.

 They are:
 ```